 Understanding How Differentials Work

-Differentials are an integral part of every 4 Wheel drive.
-The wheels receive torque from the engine via a driveshaft.
-The main function of the differential is to allow both wheels on the axle to turn at different speeds when turning.
-When cornering, the wheels on the outside needs to rotate at a higher speed versus the wheels on the inside of the bend. if the wheels were joined/locked by a solid driveshaft then the wheels will have to slip in order to successfully turn.
+When cornering, the wheels on the outside need to rotate at a higher speed versus the wheels on the inside of the bend. if the wheels were joined/locked by a solid driveshaft then the wheels would have to slip to successfully turn.
 The clever gear design inside the differential allows the left and right wheels to safely turn at different speeds.
 Hence the term “Differential”

 Torque from the engine is transferred to the ring gear (a component inside the diff) through a pinion gear.
 The ring gear is connected to a spider gear which is located at the heart of the differential.